deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 It had a voice like rock-slide or a tree falling.
 So deep that it was almost not sound at all, just a modulated rumble that she heard with her lungs.

 “Oh! *not* a beast!
-Well... if you wish to know where the others went, tell me your name.”
+Well...if you wish to know where the others went, tell me your name.”

 More icy silence, until it presumably grew bored or else reached whatever laborious conclusion it had been working toward. **”Yours.”**